Portify/kiko-now/_posts/2019-12-08-Credit-scores-and-your-mortgage.md

 ###### Homeowners insurance:
 Although not compulsory, credit scores can affect how much you’ll pay for private homeowners insurance.
 Generally, the better your credit score, the easier and cheaper it will be to secure insurance.

 Interested in how this will translate to real-time payments?
-Check out the [Loan payoff calculator](https://www.moneyunder30.com/loan-payoff-calculator) by moneyunder30 to test out how different interest rates will affect your monthly repayments.
+Check out the [Loan payoff calculator here.](https://www.moneyunder30.com/loan-payoff-calculator) by moneyunder30 to test out how different interest rates will affect your monthly repayments.

 #### How can I build my credit score?